perfectgentlemande/go-mongodb-crud-example/README.md

 - go-chi
 - MongoDB, Zap logger, etc...

+## Description

+Sample project for educational purposes.
+There are 2 ideas:
+- checking and glueing together technologies mentioned above;
+- sharing my own experience for the ones who want to glue the same technologies.

 ## Generate

 API boilerplate code is generated using `oapi-codegen` tool from the `openapi.yaml` file.